Kritavarma: Kurukshetra war

 Kritavarma chose the Kaurava side in the Kurukshetra War when his assistance was sought by Duryodhana, promising to lend him one akshauhini.

 On the first day of the war, he fought a duel with Satyaki.
 As a maharathi, was placed at the head of the flying-heron formation that had been set up by Bhishma.
 He engaged in a number of conflicts throughout the war.
 He was defeated by Bhima in single combat, and wounded in another bout against Satyaki.
 He fought a duel against Dhristadyumna, and one against Arjuna, Bhima, and Satyaki.
 He attacked Abhimanyu, killing his horse.
 After fainting in a bout against Arjuna, he met Yudhumanyu and Uttamaujas in combat.
 He defeated Shikhandi, Bhima, and Yudhishthira on various occasions.
 He fled the battlefield after the death of Drona.
 He participated in Ashwatthama's vendetta against the Pandavas by setting fire to their camp while their warriors slept.
 After the war, he informed Dhritarashtra regarding the death of his son, Duryodhana, and returned home.
 He appeared at Yudhishthira's ashvamedha sacrifice.

 Yadu massacre

 The conflict between Kritavarma and Satyaki in the Mausala Parva is the inciting event for the Yadu massacre, that results in the destruction of the majority of the Yadu race at Prabhasa.
 Inebriated due to the consumption of wine, Satyaki is stated to have mocked the Kshatriya birth of Kritavarma for the immoral murder of the warriors of the Pandava camp while they slept, believing that he would never be forgiven for this act.
 In retort, Kritavarma accused Satyaki of unheroic conduct when the latter attacked Bhurisharavas when he had laid down his arms.
 Satyaki countered by reminding him of his unrighteous role in taking the Syamantaka jewel from Satrajit.
-Observing Satyabhama's grief, Satrajit promised her vengeance, and immediately beheaded Kritavarma.
+Observing Satyabhama's grief, Satyaki promised her vengeance, and immediately beheaded Kritavarma.
 The clans of the Bhojas and the Andhakas started to fight each other, beginning the Yadu massacre.